-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A none p4 tickets

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A none

 • Tickets are stored in the file specified by the P4TICKETS environment variable.
 If this variable is not set, tickets are stored in %USERPROFILE%\p4tickets.txt on Windows, and in \$HOME/.p4tickets on other operating systems.